netwayfind/cp-scoring/DESIGN.md

 General
 - software must run on 64-bit Windows and 64-bit Linux
 - software must run on bare-metal computer or on virtual machine
-- software must be self-contained, must not require installing dependencies on host
 - software distributables must be minimal, an executable file and a few files for its configuration
 - software may have different executable files for each operating system platform (Windows, Linux)
 - communication must be initiated from [agents] to [The Server]; no expectation of an open network port to [hosts]